Radio information and setup for ultralight pilots

 If a cell phone and a 2 meter radio are both connected to the Sena, pilots may experience an annoying bug if the cell phone and external radio are used at the same time e.g., while you are using the radio and a phone call comes in.
 One or the other can get extremely loud and some of the time the cell phone incoming voice can get badly distorted.
 I have complained to Sena about it but they have not done anything yet.
 In sum, if you use the Sena with the SR10 disconnect the cell phone or turn off the SR10.

-The Sena can also play your favorite music but flying an ultralight is an intense operation and distractions only increase risk.
-I do not recommend ever flying with music for safety reasons.
+The Sena can also play your favorite music or podcast but flying an ultralight is an intense operation and distractions only increase risk.
 Another downside and serious nuisance of the Sena is that if your cell phone has a music player it can kick in at any time if you hit a button on the Sena the wrong number of times.
 A simple work around is to force stop the music player on your cell phone before launching.
 Note: newer firmware version and updates of the programming software may have fixed this.

 In general, I would not spend the money on the Sena unless your PPG flying group uses it.